-p.
-28).
-Hare's Thesis is widely rejected in the literature, but the two frequently discussed kinds of alleged counterexamples to it are very different from Argument 12 (and from Argument 15) and-as I will argue-do not succeed.
-First, some people (Castañeda 1960a, p.
-48; 1963, pp. 228-229; 1974, p.
-130; Rescher 1966, pp. 92-95) claim that arguments like the one from "marry Dan's only daughter" to "Dan has only one daughter" are valid.
+two frequently discussed kinds of alleged counterexamples to it are very different from Argument 12 (and from Argument 15) and-as I will argue-do not succeed.
+First, some people (Castañeda 1960a: 48, 1963: 228-9, 1974: 130; Rescher 1966: 92-5) claim that arguments like the one from "marry Dan's only daughter" to "Dan has only one daughter" are valid.
 But the sentence "marry Dan's only daughter" can be understood in (at least) two ways, corresponding to the following two arguments:

-Argument 19 Argument 20 Dan has only one daughter; Let it be the case that: Dan has only one daughter, (let it be the case that you) marry her. and you marry her.
+Dan has only one daughter; Let it be the case that: Dan has only one daughter,

+(let it be the case that you) marry her. and you marry her.

 So: Dan has only one daughter.
 So: Dan has only one daughter.

 The intuition that Argument 19 is valid may be compelling (and I vindicate it below), but it should be intuitively clear that Argument 20 is not valid: intuitively, even if the premise of Argument 20 entails "let it be the case that Dan has only one daughter", it does not entail "Dan has only one daughter".
 Indeed, it is a consequence of Equivalence Theorem 2 that Argument 20 is not valid: the proposition that some fact is possibly a reason for Dan to have only one daughter and for you to marry her (i.e., that some fact possibly favors the proposition that Dan has only one daughter and you marry her over the negation of that proposition) does not entail that Dan has only one daughter.
 But what about Argument 19, which arguably corresponds to a more typical way of understanding the sentence "marry Dan's only daughter"?
-Following Rescher (1966, p.
-92; cf. Duncan-Jones 1952, p.
-197), one might suggest that the composite sentence "Dan has only one daughter; marry her" expresses a "meshed composite" of a proposition and a prescription.
+Following Rescher (1966: 92; cf. Duncan-Jones 1952: 197), one might suggest that the composite sentence "Dan has only one daughter; marry her" expresses a "meshed composite" of a proposition and a prescription.
 But if this is understood as the suggestion that the composite sentence expresses an entity of a third kind, distinct both from propositions and from prescriptions, I reply that I do not see what such a kind of entity would be.
 (Moreover, let us not multiply kinds of entities beyond necessity.)
 I suggest instead that the composite sentence expresses both a proposition (namely the proposition that Dan has only one daughter) and a prescription (namely either (1) the premise of Argument 20 or, if the composite sentence expresses a prescription which is neither satisfied nor violated if Dan does not have only one daughter, (2) the prescription expressed by "if Dan has only one daughter, marry her").
-But then Argument 19 is a mixed-premise (rather than a cross-species) declarative argument (see Table 1); its conclusion is identical with-and thus trivially follows from-its declarative premise,
+But then Argument 19 is a mixed-premise (rather than a cross-